rickisubagya/data_wrangling_e_commerce_dataset/README.md

-# Easy Report

-Date Created: October 3, 2022 5:34 PM
-Due Date: September 11, 2022
-Status: Done

 # This is a simple repository for practice in the data wrangling

 ## The Data Source

 ### Sales Datasets

-You can download the dataset from [t](https://opendata.jabarprov.go.id/id)his [link](https://docs.google.com/document/d/1v33dd7tNS6pYoUXp32GO1YyW1LpxuvDMuFJmKOYJdsY/edit), the Sales datasets consist of:
+You can download the dataset from this [link](https://docs.google.com/document/d/1v33dd7tNS6pYoUXp32GO1YyW1LpxuvDMuFJmKOYJdsY/edit), the Sales datasets consist of:

 - Customers Dataset
 - Orders Dataset